jonisavo/space-invaders-vs/README.md

 ![screenshot](./screenshot.png)

-This is a university assignment I created in a month: a working multiplayer game made with Unity.
+This project started out as a university assignment: a working multiplayer game made with Unity.
 It is a multiplayer Space Invaders clone, where two players race to beat the last round.

 The project has two big dependencies: Photon Unity Networking 2 and TextMeshPro.